 The aim of the Code is to ensure that the promotion of medicines by the pharmaceutical industry is carried out within a robust framework, to support high quality patient care.

 ABPI Examination for Medical Representatives

-To extend the time available to take the examination and application for an extension should be made on the form on this website, link below
+To extend the time available to take the examination an application for an extension should be made on the form on this website, link below

-The request should preferably be made by the company rather than the representative.
+The extension request should preferably be made by the company rather than the representative.

 In house training